Jewish Book Council Staff

 Nat is an F'07 graduate of Hampshire College and a former Fellow at the American Hebrew Academy in Greensboro, North Carolina.
 Read Nat's reviews and essays for Jewish Book Council here.

-Evie Saphire-Bernstein - Program Associate, National Jewish Book Award Manager & JBC Network Coordinator
+Evie Saphire-Bernstein - Program Coordinator, JBC Network and National Jewish Book Awards

 Becca Kantor received her B.A. from the University of Pennsylvania and her M.A. in Creative Writing from the University of East Anglia.
 She has lived in Estonia, England, and Germany.